thedamon/radioslipstream/posts/2014-01-29-float-some-jet-some.md

 ---
 Episode 140. [mp3](/radio/slipstream-140.mp3).
 Released January 28, 2014.

-<iframe width="100%" height="400" src="https://www.mixcloud.com/widget/iframe/?light=1&feed=%2Fradioslipstream%2Ffloat-some-jet-some%2F" frameborder="0" ></iframe>

-_Some of the best hip hop tracks from this past year and a bit.
+Some of the best hip hop tracks from this past year and a bit.
 Also some stone cold motherfucking classics.
 Starts out hard, but the back 3 quarters or so is pretty chill and melodic.
 You can get down with that, right?
-_

   * Kanye West / Black Skinhead / Yeezus (2013)
   * Pharoahe Monch / Damage (2012)